Shortlisted nominees offer prescriptive insights in Canadian business

-TORONTO, Aug.
-28, 2018 /CNW/ - The finalists for the National Business Book Award, one of Canada's most prestigious literary awards, were announced today by co-sponsors BMO Financial Group and Bennett Jones LLP.
-The finalist authors will vie for a $30,000 prize that will be awarded on October 2, 2018 to the author of the most outstanding Canadian business-related book published in 2017.
+TORONTO, May 5, 2014 /CNW/ - The finalists for the National Business Book Award, one of Canada's most prestigious literary awards, were announced today by co-sponsors PwC and BMO Financial Group.
+Selected by a seven-member independent jury, the finalists will vie for a $20,000 prize that will be awarded on May 26 to the author of the most outstanding Canadian business-related book published in 2013.

-The prestigious and independent jury evaluates eligible nominations based on five key criteria including originality, relevance, excellence of writing, thoroughness of research and depth of analysis.
+This year's submissions cover a range of topics that reflect the conversations that Canadian businesses are having every day.
+The jury evaluates eligible nominations based on five key criteria -- originality, relevance, excellence of writing, thoroughness of research and depth of analysis.

-The National Business Book Award is an annual celebration of Canadian authors of outstanding non-fiction business-related books.
-It continues to gain attention from not only the Canadian business world, but also publishers, authors, journalists, academics, economists and business leaders internationally.
+Now in its 29th year, the National Business Book Award is an annual celebration of Canadian authors of exceptional non-fiction, business-related books.
+It continues to gain attention from not only the Canadian business world, but also publishers, authors, journalists, academics, economists and business leaders around the world.

-For further information: To arrange interviews please contact: Mary Ann Freedman, Freedman & Associates Inc. for the National Business Book Award, Tel: 416-868-1500, Email: firstname.lastname@example.org
+Freedman & Associates Inc. for the National Business Book Award